yegor256/blog/_posts/2017/jun/2017-06-06-gluten-free-management.md

 **Be a Friend**.
-Explicit and non-ambiguous work orders are not popular any more&mdash;they create tension and destroy [team morale]({% pst 2015/mar/2015-03-02-team-morale-myths-and-reality %}).
+Explicit and non-ambiguous work orders are not popular any more---they create tension and destroy [team morale]({% pst 2015/mar/2015-03-02-team-morale-myths-and-reality %}).
 Guilt-driven management is much more subtle and elegant: you turn your subordinates into a family and then say:
 "I count on you as a friend."
 Who can refuse a friend?
 And not even a friend, but a mom.
-This is who they will associate you with when the guilt kicks in&mdash;with their mothers.
+This is who they will associate you with when the guilt kicks in---with their mothers.
 They won't disobey, won't quit, and will never ask for [more money]({% pst 2016/dec/2016-12-06-how-to-pay-programmers-less %}).